 It is important to note the difference between arbitration and mediation when attempting to resolve family disputes.
-Both aim to appoint a neutral third party to oversee the process of family negotiation outside of court, but they differ in nature and in that while they can both be binding, it is possible and common to employ mediation as a non-binding process.
-Either of these methods can be suitable for couples or families facing relationship breakdowns, divorce, or custodial battles.
+Both aim to appoint a neutral third party to oversee the process of family negotiation outside of court, but they differ in nature.
+And, while they can both be binding, it is possible and common to employ mediation as a non-binding process.
+Both family arbitration and mediation can be suitable for couples or families facing relationship breakdowns, divorce, or custodial battles.

-Although the mediator can’t give legal advice, they are there to listen, create a calm atmosphere, and suggest practical ways to reach common ground.
-If children are involved, their well being will be prioritised by the mediator and they may be invited to attend sessions if appropriate.
-Prior to attending mediation, you may need to complete a financial disclosure form if you’re attempting to resolve financial or property issues.
+The most significant difference between mediation and arbitration is that mediators cannot make legally binding decisions.
+The mediator is there to listen, create a calm atmosphere, and suggest practical ways to reach common ground.
+If children are involved, their well-being will be prioritised by the mediator, and they may be invited to attend sessions if appropriate.
+Before attending mediation, you may need to complete a financial disclosure form if you’re attempting to resolve financial or property issues.

 It is not always mandatory to attend mediation sessions if, for example, domestic abuse is a factor at play.
 However, if you want to attend mediation and your partner does not, it still stands up in court if you attend a mediation assessment alone.
 If you are on a low income, you may be entitled to legal aid to help pay for the MIAM (mediation information and assessment meeting), mediation sessions, and legal advice following mediation.

 Although mediation isn’t binding by default, your mediator will write a memorandum of understanding which your solicitor can turn into a ‘consent order’.
-By doing so, you are able to take your partner to court if they breach any of the terms of your agreement.
+By doing so, you can take your partner to court if they breach any of the terms of your agreement.

 If you don’t reach an agreement in mediation but don’t want to go to court, family arbitration is an option to consider.

-Arbitration is a suitable option for families who are keen to avoid going to court, and haven’t found mediation to be productive for them.
+Family arbitration is a suitable option for families who are keen to avoid going to court and haven’t found mediation to be productive for them.

 - Financial provision for children